Literature and the Land

 Required, Prerequisite: None

-Writer, philosopher, and small-scale farmer Wendell Berry boldly asserts, “If you don’t know where you are, you don’t know who you are.”
-During our semester together, we will explore this idea of a fundamental connection between self, community, and place.
+Writer, philosopher, and small-scale farmer Wendell Berry asserts, “If you don’t know where you are, you don’t know who you are.”
+During our semester together, we will explore this idea of a fundamental connection between self and place.
 To what degree are we shaped by the places we come from?
-How does this connection reflect differing eras and voices?
 Given the complex challenges our world faces, it is more essential than ever that we live in right relationship with nature, but what would such a relationship look like?
-Are we 21st century humans part of, or apart from, the natural world?
 What role can “sense of place” play in forging a just ethic with regard to our communities, both human and beyond?
 We will reflect, too, on personal and immediate topics: what is happening here at Chewonki, and how do our individual experiences relate to larger issues?
-Whether it involves harvesting potatoes at the farm, waking up under a tarp in the North Woods, or investigating each of the five points on our peninsula, daily life at Chewonki will provide context to help us examine our own relationships with the land.
+Whether we’re harvesting potatoes at the farm, waking up under a tarp, or investigating the five points of our peninsula, daily life at Chewonki will provide context to help us examine our own relationships with the land.

-It is our goal for this course that students will make progress in effective communication by writing with clarity, speaking with purpose, and listening with empathy.
-Students will improve critical and active reading and discussion skills through thoughtful consideration of a variety of texts.
-Students will have increased awareness and understanding of both a sense of place and a sense of self.
+Students will make progress in effective communication by writing with clarity, speaking with purpose, and listening with empathy.
+We will improve critical and active reading and discussion skills through thoughtful consideration of a variety of texts.

 • O Pioneers!, Willa Cather